Analysis | Power Up: GOP senators decry Capitol riot. But their fealty to Trump remains intact

 But those same Republicans are unlikely to convict the former president — and vote to prevent him from running again in 2024.

-And that's because, as Sen. March Rubio (R-Fla.) put it last night in the hallways of the Capitol: “[Trump] still remains the most popular Republican in the country," a fact he pointed out wasn't unusual for a former president.
+And that's because, as Sen. Marco Rubio (R-Fla.) put it last night in the hallways of the Capitol: “[Trump] still remains the most popular Republican in the country," a fact he pointed out wasn't unusual for a former president.

 Rubio, dubbed "Little Marco” by Trump in the 2016 GOP presidential primary, says what is on the mind of most Republican lawmakers.
 Breaking with Trump is a huge political risk that most lawmakers still aren't willing to take.